-The 18th ITS World Congress on Intelligent Transport Systems is pleased to invite emergency responders with an interest in ORLANDO intelligent transportation technologies that support their work to the World Congress on Wednesday October 19th for free admission.
-For more information please visit the TIM Team website at: http:// www.swfltim.org/ 2011 Traffic Incident Management (TIM) Self-Assessment (SA) We would like to thank the TIM Team for their participation in the 2011 Traffic Incident Management (TIM) Self Assessment (SA) and look forward to reviewing the re sults with the TIM Teams.
+The 18th ITS World Congress on Intelligent Transport Systems is pleased to invite emergency responders with an interest in intelligent transportation technologies that support their work to

+2011 Traffic Incident Management (TIM) Self-Assessment (SA)

+We would like to thank the TIM Team for their participation in the 2011 Traffic Incident Management (TIM) Self Assessment (SA) and look forward to reviewing the results with the TIM Teams.

-Statewide Law Enforcement Radio System (SLERS) SLERS - Statewide Law Enforcement Radio System is a single, common radio network that services the State of Florida's Law Enforcement, Emergency Management Services, and Road Ranger radio voice communications needs throughout the state.
+Statewide Law Enforcement Radio System (SLERS)

+SLERS - Statewide Law Enforcement Radio System is a single, common radio network that services the State of Florida's Law Enforcement, Emergency Management Services, and Road Ranger radio voice communications needs throughout the state.
 SLERS communicates with systems consisting of 200 combined microwave sites, RF multi-sites, and RF simulcast sites which operate on 800 MHz.
 The SLERS all-digital radio network covers 98% of mobile coverage and over 60,000 square miles (including 25 miles offshore).
-There are over 17,500 radios installed in Regional Traffic Management Centers (RTMC), law enforcement patrol cars, incident responder vehicles, boats, motorcycles and aircraft throughout the State of Florida.(1) The goal of SLERS is to provide a communication system where members of the Traffic Incident Management (TIM) team can all communicate on the same radio frequency.
+There are over 17,500 radios installed in Regional Traffic Management Centers (RTMC), law enforcement patrol cars, incident responder vehicles, boats, motorcycles and aircraft throughout the State of Florida (1)

+The goal of SLERS is to provide a communication system where members of the Traffic Incident Management (TIM) team can all communicate on the same radio frequency.
 In an emergency situation timing is everything, and spreading vital information over multiple communication outlets can cause confusion, especially if the message is from different sources.
 The use of the SLERS 800 MHz system allows law enforcement, TMC personnel, and Road Rangers to communicate crucial information to all members quickly and over the same channel, allowing any information to be shared by all in real time.

-It is the responsibility of the Joint Tasks Force (JTF) member agencies with the Department of Management Services to provide dispatch operations including radio infrastructure, and technical assistance.
+It is the responsibility of the Joint Task Force (JTF) member agencies with the Department of Management Services to provide dispatch operations including radio infrastructure, and technical assistance.
 The seven dispatch centers, also reffered to as RTMCs, are integrated with SLERS.
 These centers provide officer tracking and dispatch support services for the participating agencies.
 The Fish and Wildlife Conservation Commission (FWCC) is also co-located at six of the RTMCs.
 The Florida Highway Patrol manages the Joint Dispatch Centers with facilities, equipment, and manpower provided by participating agencies.

 In 2003, the RTMCs and the FWCC dispatch centers implemented a computer-aided dispatch (CAD) system.
 The CAD system uses SmartCop software, and tracks any active and closed incidents for all JTF agencies using dispatch services.
 The CAD system also has an updated master database of all radio users.
-The Geographic Information System (GIS) components also provide the law enforcement officers with a graphical view of incident locations
+The Geographic Information System (GIS) components provide the law enforcement officers with a graphical view of incident locations